csil-kit/AdaptiveSteel/README.md

 chmod 755 "$HOME/bin/AdaptiveSteel.dylib"
 ```

-## License
+## Terms of use

 AdaptiveSteel is experimental software made publicly available for
 non-commercial academic and scientific research under the
-[AdaptiveSteel Research-Only License](LICENSE.md).
-The license permits internal
+[LICENSE.md](LICENSE.md).
+The terms permit internal research
-research modifications but does not permit redistribution or publication of the
+modifications but do not permit redistribution or publication of the Software
-Software or modified versions without prior written permission.
+or modified versions without prior written permission.